 Felix Bezruk of WHITE Coffeebar, Fedir Logvin of Object Coffee Shop, Tigran Karapetian of 3Legs Pub, Yevgen Yakutin of Bar Acacia, and Dmytro Bologov of MEOW Restaurant represented our local Dnipro community of food service business owners at the event.
 They became mentors and judges for 15 developer teams and their projects.

-Every entrepreneur who came to our event is keeping track of the restaurant technology trends.
-They were willing to share their ideas about enhancing the dining experience for their customers and improving their employee’s working environment.
+Every entrepreneur who came to our event is keeping track of the POS system..
+They were willing to share their ideas about enhancing the dining experience for their customers and improving their employee’s working environment by adding new features to their

 “Being a coffee shop owner, I’ve been trying different approaches to raising employee productivity.
 But, I still find it quite challenging to motivate my employees.
 This time I asked the guys to gamify the employees’ interaction with the POS system.
 The idea was to let baristas gain achievements in the POS app, for example, for the biggest number of transactions per day/week/month or the highest average transaction value.
 Such features would add some fun into the employees’ daily grind and invigorate their competitive spirit.” – Felix Bezruk